baijum/selenium-python/source/api.rst

 protocol as defined here:
 http://code.google.com/p/selenium/wiki/JsonWireProtocol

-- class WebDriver(command_executor='http://127.0.0.1:4444/wd/hub',
+.. class:: WebDriver(command_executor='http://127.0.0.1:4444/wd/hub',
         desired_capabilities=None, browser_profile=None)

    Create a new driver that will issue commands using the wire protocol.

   *command_executor:* Either a command.CommandExecutor object or a